Eopz/Elevator/readme.txt

+To compile, just do a javac with all the files in the folder, while javac all of them at the same time. ie. "javac Elevator.java ElevatorCluster.java Direction.java ElevatorTest.java"

 Elevator.java:
 It is the representation of an elevator.
 The elevator itself doesn't have any of the algorithmic code in it.
 All it is, is a class that lets me make more elevators.
 A building